Black Boots and Big Booties at the International Ms. Leather and International Ms. Bootblack Contest

 Think about your favorite pair of leather boots.
 Do you love them?
 Like, REALLY love them?
 Love them to the point where you’re sexually obsessed with them, and feel the need to connect with a community of people who love to fuck while wearing leather?

-For four days, nearly 600 people took over the Doubletree Hotel in San Jose, about 50 miles south of San Francisco.
+For four days, hundreds of people took over the Doubletree Hotel in San Jose, about 50 miles south of San Francisco.
 The weekend served as a chance for pervs from around the globe to gather and get laid in meticulously designed temporary dungeons, cramped hotel rooms, and public bathrooms.

-According to rumors I read online, the event moved from San Francisco’s SOMA neighborhood to San Jose this year partially because the raunchy sex bothered San Francisco’s squares.
-For years, IMsL/IMsbb took place in SOMA—which after Stonewall was known for being filled with bars where you could receive a mouthful of piss and a fist in your ass—but the neighborhood has become so gentrified it’s now unrecognizable.
+According to rumors I heard from members of the leather community, the event moved from San Francisco’s SOMA neighborhood to San Jose this year partially because the raunchy sex bothered San Francisco’s squares.
+For years, IMsL/IMsBB took place in SOMA—which after Stonewall was known for being filled with bars where you could receive a mouthful of piss and a fist in your ass—but the neighborhood has become so gentrified it’s now unrecognizable.

 The official contest took place Saturday night, and the schedule for the rest of the weekend was packed.
 The Alameda County Leather Corp hosted a cigar party with human ashtrays.
 Vendors turned one ballroom into a kinky shopping mall, where they sold everything from handmade chain mail to enormous dildos.
 Workshops with names like “Advanced cock confidence” included explicit live demos.
 During Bawdy storytelling, which is like an X-rated version of The Moth, I heard the tale of a man sticking a thermometer in his urethra in front of noted science fiction legend Sam Delaney.